When to Roll Out the Paint. In some cases, paints or epoxy coatings are the right choice for concrete floors.

-“After the surface has been etched, it should look and feel like fine sandpaper so the paint can bite into the surface,” Neary says.
+“After you etch the surface, it should look and feel like fine sandpaper so the paint can bite into the surface,” Neary says.

 If you are repainting a floor, you’ll also need to remove all the flaking paint with a wire brush.

 “When it comes to coating a floor, there are no short cuts,” Spillane emphasizes.
 “Like coatings, there is a wide variety of surface preparation techniques.
-The preparation needed is determined by the current conditions of the floor and the system that will be installed.
+Determine the preparation needed by assessing the current conditions of the floor and the system you are installing.
 A rule of thumb is that the heavier the mil thickness of the system, the deeper the profile needed.”

 In some cases, an acid etch is adequate for bare concrete.
 However, if the concrete has a sealer on it or a failing coating, acid can’t be used to remove it.
 Instead, it must be removed with a shot blast machine.
 “For smaller jobs, you can rent equipment to do this as well,” Spillane says.
 “A machine called the Prep 16 by Onfloor, available through independent paint retailers, uses diamond plates to remove the old coating and create a profile.”

-After thoroughly rinsing with water, the surface is ready to be coated.
+After thoroughly rinsing with water, you are ready to coat the surface.

 Many concrete paints are self-priming, but some require a primer.
-You may want to consider first applying a clear protector, Neary says, such as UGL’s Drylok Masonry Treatment, which is a clear moisture-vapor barrier.
+You may want to consider first applying a clear protector, Neary says.
+Examples of this are UGL’s Drylok Masonry Treatment, which is a clear moisture-vapor barrier.